evheus/evheus.github.io/README.md

 evheus@gmail.com
 New York, NY

 **Interests:** Footy, trading, building start-ups and models.
 Likely in that order.
 Macro modelling, regime-switching, distributed systems, and learning.
+Also like to ski and to cook.

 **Building:**
 1) Bull/Bear market indicator.
 Using unemployment, inflation, equity valuations, ISM, private sector balances, and yield curves.